State University of Ponta Grossa: Healthcare

-UEPG administers the Regional University Hospital of Campos Gerais, which attends to patients from 12 cities of Parana.
+UEPG administers the Regional University Hospital of Campos Gerais, which attends patients from 12 cities of Parana.
 The hospital has 168 beds: 6 in the Neonatal Intensive Care Unit (ICU); 4 in the Pediatric ICU; 20 in the Adult ICU; 2 in the Neonatal ICU; 32 in Internal Medicine; 63 in Surgery and 41 in Nursery.

 Rankings

 In 2017, Times Higher Education ranked the university within the 801-1000 band globally.

 Admissions

 The admission process for prospective students happens through an entrance exam called vestibular or through the Serial Selective Process (Processo Seletivo Seriado, PSS), a three-stage process composed of tests similar to the vestibular.
 Each stage happens in one of the three years that constitute the Brazilian High School system.

 The vestibular can be taken by anyone that wishes to study at the university, but the PSS can only be taken by high school students.

 Economic impact

 According to studies, every real invested in the higher education institutions is multiplied by four when returned to local economies.
 Thus, UEPG has an annual impact of 500 million reais (about U$120 mi) on the regional economy.